 “What?” she laughed, and she kept walking — twelve feet, ten feet, eight feet, six, five, four…

 That’s when Oscar made his move, swung José’s bat like the Series depended on it.
-The first hit took out the woman’s left knee, the second her right, and she dropped to the floor, looked up at him, and begged him to stop.
+The first hit took out the woman’s left knee, the second her right, and she dropped to the floor.
+She looked up at him and begged him to stop.
 But Oscar kept swinging — at her legs, at her body, at her head.
 His impacts were brutal.
 The cops would call the pummeling “psychopathic” when they discovered her dead body at the first light of dawn.
-But, tonight, it — the feel of the bat reverberating up Oscar’s arms as it connected with her increasingly broken body, the delicate yet monstrous sound of it shattering her bones — was primeval in its allure, as beautiful as it was real, as the stranger cried out his name, “What are you doing, Oscar?
+But, tonight, it — the feel of the bat reverberating up Oscar’s arms as it connected with her fracturing bones, the hypnotic yet monstrous sound of her organs vaporizing — was primeval in its allure, as beautiful as it was real, as the stranger cried out his name, “What are you doing, Oscar?
 Stop!!!
 My God, Oscar, stop!!!”

 But Oscar did not stop.
 “Event Horizon is a great fucking movie!!!” he screamed as Mandy curled into a ball and begged her husband to stop killing her… until she begged no more.